 Typically, silver or blanco tequila is used in margaritas because it isn’t aged long after distilling.
 Therefore, it has a pure flavor that mixes well with other flavorings.
 However, for these cranberry orange margaritas, I recommend using Lobos 1707 Tequila, Joven, now available at Meijer stores and to order online.
 You can click here to find where Lobos 1707 Tequila, Joven is available near you.

 With notes of agave and balsamic and hints of tobacco on the nose, it has a more mature flavor profile than you might expect from a silver or blanco tequila.
 Yet the Lobos 1707 Tequila, Joven pairs nicely with citrus for a balanced cocktail.
-You might also want to try it in this spicy pineapple margarita or a Paloma!
+You might also want to try it in a Paloma or a unique-flavored margarita.

 Additionally, all of the Lobos 1707 Tequilas are free of additives and made from 100% Blue Weber agave plants grown in Los Altos de Jalisco, one of Mexico’s top tequila-producing regions.
-There the soil is rich in nutrients; the mild climate and moderate rainfall create a terroir that produces premium tequilas.
+There, the nutrient-rich soil and mild climate with moderate rainfall create a terroir that produces premium tequilas.

 In addition to the Joven, Lobos 1707 also has Reposado and Extra Anejo tequilas and a Mezcal.

-- Lobos 1707 Tequila, Joven — As I mentioned, this premium tequila pairs well with citrus and is, therefore, a fantastic base for our cranberry orange margaritas.
+- Lobos 1707 Tequila, Joven — As I mentioned, this premium tequila pairs well with citrus.
+Therefore, it is a fantastic base when creating the best cranberry margarita recipe.
 You can now find this once-best-kept-secret at Meijer stores or click here to find where to buy it near you!

-- Orange liqueur — I used Cointreau for this recipe, but you can substitute it for your favorite orange liqueur.
+- Orange liqueur — I used Cointreau for this cranberry margarita cocktail recipe, but you can substitute it for your favorite orange liqueur.
 For a local Midwest spin, try New Holland Clockwork Orange made in Michigan!